Breath-holding in babies and children

 There are 2 types of breath-holding:

-This is the most common type of breath-holding and happens when a child's breathing pattern changes.
+- blue breath-holding spells – this is the most common type of breath-holding and happens when a child's breathing pattern changes

-This type of breath-holding happens when a child's heart rate slows down.
+- reflex anoxic seizures – this type of breath-holding happens when a child's heart rate slows down

 Find out more